andy139/stockhome/README.md

 ## Features

 ### User Authorization
-* Users can create and sign up on platform
+* Users can create and sign up on platform.
-* Error handling and validations upon sign up
+* Error handling and validations upon sign up.
 * Users who are logged in can favorite properties and make offers on them.